All Episodes

 We are the elites.

-We are politically engaged, and we are the elites, and Halpern is talking to and speaking for them.
+And Halperin is talking to and speaking for them.

 I guess the elites know who they are, HR.

-I said make it voluntary, the ugly know who they are.
+The ugly know who they are.

 Maybe the elites know who they are.

-Halperin knows who the elites are.
+Halperin knows who the elites are because they don't wear signs.

-The way they speak, and you can tell by where they live, in uh in many cases, or in some cases, what part of the town they live in.
+You can tell by the way they talk, the way they speak, and you can tell by where they live, in many cases, or in some cases, what part of the town they live in.

-The White House is in over its head, isolated, insular, arrogant, and clueless about how to get along with or persuade members of Congress, the media, the business community, now infested with foreigners, or working class voters.
+about how to get along with or persuade members of Congress, the media, the business community, now infested with foreigners, or working-class voters.

-This view is held by Fox pundits, executives, and anchors at the major old media outlets, reporters who cover the what it is.
+This view is held by Fox pundits, executives and anchors at the major old media outlets, reporters who cover the what it is.

-You mean to tell me that all these cable TV people, from Tom Brokaw to Bob Schiefer, to Brian Williams to Diane Sawyer to Katie Kurick, all of these TV people.
+You mean to tell me that all these cable TV people, from Tom Brokaw to Bob Schieffer to Brian Williams, to Diane Sawyer to Katie Couric, all of these TV people, all these people, Washington Post, New York Times, they all think Obama's in over his head, isolated, insular, arrogant, and clueless.

 Well, that's the view held by Fox News pundits, executives, and anchors at the major old media outlets, reporters who cover the White House, Democrat and Republican congressional leaders and governors, many Democrat business people and lawyers who raise big money for Obama, and even some members of the regime just beyond the inner circle.

-On Friday after the release of the bleak unemployment data, the last major jobs figures before the midterms, Obama said putting the American people back to work, expanding opportunity, rebuilding the economic security of the middle class is the moral and national challenge of our time.
+On Friday, after the release of the bleak unemployment data, the last major jobs figures before the midterms, Obama said putting the American people back to work, expanding opportunity, rebuilding the economic security of the middle class is the moral and national challenge of our time.

 But the elites feel the president has failed to meet that challenge and are convinced that he'll be unable to do so in the remainder of his term.

-That businesses are being hurt by the regime's legislation, and that economic recovery is stalling because of the uncertainty surrounding energy policy, health care deficits, housing, immigration, and spending.
+Moreover, there is a growing perception that Obama's decisions are causing harm, that businesses are being hurt by the regime's legislation, and that economic recovery is stalling because of the uncertainty surrounding energy policy, healthcare deficits, housing, immigration, and spending.

-You know, if if I didn't have a stronger, thicker skin, I would accuse this man of plagiarism.
+You know, if I didn't have a stronger, thicker skin, I would accuse this man of plagiarism.

 How long have I been saying this?